loopeer/code-reader/README.md

 # code-reader
-One Android repo support mutil program language.C C# C++ java swift go php xml json...It's useful for developer to read on the phone.
+One Android App support mutil program language.C C# C++ java swift go php xml json...It's useful for developer to read on the phone.
 ###Add repo:
 * Can download repo from github trending
 * Search repo in the github